 Your Member should be able to explain the actions of the Council in terms of service priorities, measures and targets to you and ensure that your views are brought to bear on the Council's decisions.

-A Member is expected to ensure that Council matters are conducted in an open and accountable manner.
+A Member is expected to ensure that council matters are conducted in an open and accountable manner.

-Every authority is required to adopt a Code of Conduct that sets out rules governing the behaviour of its Councillors.
+Every authority is required to adopt a Code of Conduct that sets out rules governing the behaviour of its Members.
 The Code of Conduct covers areas of individual behaviour such as Members not abusing their position or not misusing their authority's resources.
 In addition, there are rules governing disclosure of interest and withdrawal from meetings where Members have relevant interests.
 Members are also required to record on the public register their financial and other interests.